Hired to Create. Inspired to Succeed.

 “What a pleasure it is to provide hands-on arts programming where apprentices developed job readiness, communication, writing and public speaking skills.
 It was amazing to witness them thinking and reaching beyond their own expectations, and actively become positive and proactive leaders, while using their art to inspire others.
 This really speaks to what happens when the arts is creatively integrated into education.”

-Want to become a Youth Apprentice?
+Want to become a Youth Apprentice for Fall 2020?

 Interested in becoming a Master Teaching Artists!
 Here’s what you need to know!